treblig-punisher/treblig-punisher/README.md

 - Building projects that solve problems to my day to day usage of software or chores is one of my guilty pleasures.
 - I am actively looking for work, freelance, temporary, but most preferably, full time.
 If you like what you see here, let's chat!

-- I love to contribute to open source projects I actively follow or use.
+- I love contributing to open source projects I actively follow or use.
 - 💞️ I’m looking to collaborate on game jams & exchange knowledge with others!
 - 📫 How to reach me:
 Tw: @punisherx6